A. B. Freeman School of Business

 The Freeman School will waive 29 credit hours of BSM coursework as follows: First, from a student’s free electives and second, with the approval of the Associate Dean, from a student’s required Business electives.
 If admitted to the Tulane Law School, students enroll as full-time law students during what would otherwise be their senior year at Freeman.
 When the student successfully completes the first year of law school, the Freeman School will accept the 29 credits earned towards the JD degree as credit towards the BSM degree, and the student will earn a BSM degree.
 This program enables students to receive the BSM degree and the JD in six years.
 Students wishing to apply to Tulane Law School under the 3-3 Program should take the LSAT during the summer between the sophomore and junior years or during the fall semester of the junior year.
 Generally, students should apply to Tulane Law School between October 1 and January 1 of their junior year.
 Students should also speak with a representative from the Law School Admissions Office to gain a clear understanding of the admission and program requirements of the Law School.

 The Honors Thesis remains Tulane’s principal way of recognizing achievement in undergraduate research and scholarship.
-Students who complete Honors Theses receive Scholarly Honors in their major or majors, in addition to any Latin Honors.
+Students who complete Honors Theses receive Scholarly Honors in their major or majors.
+This is a separate distinction than Latin Honors.
 To be eligible for Scholarly Honors, A BSM student must have an overall grade-point average of at least 3.400 and a Freeman GPA of 3.500, and they must complete a Business Honors Thesis during the senior year.
 The Honors Thesis or project is a full-year endeavor.
-Criteria for completing the thesis, a schedule of relevant dates, (including deadlines for a progress report and completion of the first chapter) and the necessary forms are available online from the Honors Program website, or in the Honors Program office.
+Criteria for completing the thesis, a schedule of relevant dates, (including deadlines for a progress report and completion of the first chapter) and the necessary forms are available online from the Office of Undergraduate Research & Fellowships.

 A student’s Honors Thesis committee consists of three faculty members: a first reader/director, a second reader and a third reader.
 The first and second readers should come from the student’s major area.
 The third reader must come from outside the major area.
-Readers for Honors Theses must normally be full-time faculty rather than adjuncts or visitors, although exceptions may be made by the director of the Honors Program in particular circumstances.
+Readers for Honors Theses must normally be full-time faculty rather than adjuncts or visitors, although exceptions may be made in particular circumstances.
 Students must initiate the thesis process and find their faculty readers/directors on their own.
 Students doing Honors Theses must still complete the business capstone experience (MGMT 4010 & MGMT 4900).
 Students can satisfy the Business Honors Thesis in two ways:

 - Business Case Study: Students will write an original business case, along with teaching notes and a comprehensive literature review.
-To follow this option, students should enroll in MGMT 4990 in the fall semester of their senior year.
+To follow this option, students should enroll in MGMT 4990 Management Honors Thesis (3 c.h.) in the fall semester of their senior year.
 In this course, they will begin to explore the process of writing a business case.
-In MGMT 5000, students complete their Honors Theses during the spring semester of their senior year.
-MGMT 4990 and 5000 are three credits each.
+In MGMT 5000 Honors Thesis (3 c.h.), students complete their Honors Theses during the spring semester of their senior year.
+MGMT 4990 Management Honors Thesis (3 c.h.) and 5000 are three credits each.
 (For the Case Study, two committee members are expected.)

-Note: Students in the joint BSM/MACCT program can take MGMT 4990 and MGMT 5000 during their fourth or fifth year at Tulane, whichever year the Busy Season Internship is NOT being done.
+Note: Students in the joint BSM/MACCT program can take MGMT 4990 Management Honors Thesis (3 c.h.) and MGMT 5000 Honors Thesis (3 c.h.) during their fourth or fifth year at Tulane, whichever year the Busy Season Internship is NOT being done.

-- Traditional Honors Thesis: Students can choose to do the traditional Honors Thesis if they wish, and must consult with the University’s Honors Program Office, located in 105 Hebert Hall, for details.
+- Traditional Honors Thesis: Students can choose to do the traditional Honors Thesis if they wish and must consult with the University’s Office of Undergraduate Research and Fellowships for details.

-Freeman’s Study Abroad programs enable students to live and learn in other cultures.
-During intensive summer study abroad programs, students earn elective credits toward completion of their Freeman business degrees.
+Freeman's Study Abroad programs enable students to live and learn in other cultures.
+During intensive summer study abroad programs, students earn elective credits toward completion of their Freeman business degree.
 In these immersive settings, students develop international management skills by focusing on cultural understanding and global strategies that create competitive advantages in international business.
-All courses are taught by Freeman-affiliated international faculty.
+All courses are taught by international faculty at Freeman’s partner institutions.
 At the host institutions abroad, Freeman students study with business students from around the world.
-The program itineraries typically include classes, seminars, company visits and cultural activities.
-Courses completed during summer study abroad count as Freeman major electives or business electives.
+Program itineraries typically include classes, seminars, company visits, and cultural activities.
+Courses completed during summer study abroad count as Freeman major electives or general business electives.
 The Freeman School offers summer programs in more than 20 locations worldwide.
-For a full list of programs, visit https://freemanabroad.tulane.edu/.
-Study Abroad staff members are available for student advising appointments to assist students with selecting a program.
+For a full list of programs, visit https:// freemanabroad.tulane.edu/.
+Study Abroad staff members (https://freeman.tulane.edu/undergraduate/study-abroad-exchange/make-appointment) are available for student advising appointments to assist students with selecting a program.

-Qualified students may study abroad for one or two semesters through a direct exchange with one of our 40 partner institutions in more than 20 countries.
-Students may select the semester when they wish to go abroad, and the curriculum can be tailored to the students' interest.
-Semester study abroad participants are directly enrolled at the partner institutions and fully experience campus life in the host countries.
-Business courses are most often taught in English by Freeman-affiliated international faculty and include both local and international students.
+Qualified students may study business abroad for one or two semesters through the Freeman Study Abroad & Exchange’s list of direct exchanges with one of our 40 partner institutions in more than 20 countries.
+Students may select the semester in which they wish to go abroad.
+Semester study abroad participants are directly enrolled at partner business schools around the world and fully experience campus life in the host countries.
+Business courses are most often taught in English by international faculty and include both local and international students.
 If students are proficient in the host country's language, they can also take courses taught in that language.
-Study abroad offers students a broad range of academic offerings, as well as cultural immersion and the freedom to engage in extracurricular activities at their host universities.
-This program is governed by the BSM Curriculum Committee and is managed by the staff of Study Abroad & Exchange.
+Studying abroad with Freeman offers students a broad range of academic offerings, cultural immersion, and the freedom to engage in extracurricular activities at their host universities.
+This program is governed by the BSM Curriculum Committee and is managed by the staff of Freeman Study Abroad & Exchange.

-To go abroad, a student must meet these requirements:
+To go abroad with Freeman, a student must meet these requirements:

-- Have successfully completed all lower division business core classes
+- Have successfully completed lower-division business core classes before the semester abroad.

 - Have a cumulative Freeman GPA of 2.5 or above.